LegoTypes/ha-synthetic-sensors/README.md

 [![Buy Me A Coffee](https://img.shields.io/badge/Buy%20Me%20A%20Coffee-support%20development-FFDD00?style=flat-square&logo=buy-me-a-coffee&logoColor=black)](https://www.buymeacoffee.com/cayossarian)

-A comprehensive Python package for creating formula-based synthetic sensors in Home Assistant integrations using YAML configuration and mathematical expressions.
+A Python package for creating formula-based synthetic sensors in Home Assistant integrations using YAML configuration and mathematical expressions.

 ## What it does